MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 ## Prelude, inline

-We will only run into trouble when trying to find a symbol contained in the binary, such as a function call.
+There will be trouble when trying to find a symbol contained in the binary, such as a function call.
-Up to here, that hasn't been a problem because even though we invoke `ptr::add()` and `core::mem:size_of::<T>()` we don't need any addresses.
+Up to here, that hasn't been a problem because even though `ptr::add()` and `core::mem:size_of::<T>()` is invoked, no addresses are needed for those.
 This is because of inlining.

 Looking at `core::mem::size_of<T>()`: